 The Senator Tommy Burks Victim Assistance Academy

-The Academy is conducted by the Tennessee Coalition Against Domestic and Sexual Violence in partnership with the UTC Criminal Justice Program.
+The Academy is conducted by the Tennessee Coalition to End Domestic and Sexual Violence in partnership with the UTC Criminal Justice Program.
 The purpose of this Academy is to provide basic level training to victim advocates.
 The 40 hour curriculum will encompass a variety of subjects including: Victims’ Compensation, Domestic Violence, Sexual Assault, Child Victimization, Impact of Trauma, Bystander Programming, Primary Prevention, Ethics, Collaboration, and Cultural Competency.

 Can I get college credits?